Bosnia-Herzogovina

 Outside Banja Luka - pretty shot up

-Bridge over the Sava River at Brcko - Serbia on the other side.
+Bridge over the Sava River at Brcko - Croatia on the other side.

 Serb equipment